shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 </div>

-Different to the previous components, the `Shopware.window.Progress` component does not handle the controlling of the process, in fact, you have to implement the view generation and and data iteration for every task.
-An upside of this workflow is, that you can easily add more tasks to the queue which will then be executed one after another.
+Different from the previous components, the `Shopware.window.Progress` component does not handle the controlling of the process, in fact, you have to implement the view generation and data iteration for every task.
+An advantage of this workflow is that you can easily add more tasks to the queue, which will then be executed one after another.

-To illustrate this, the example below now sends an additional ajax request which should set the creation date of the product to the current day.
+To illustrate this, the example below now sends an additional AJAX request, which should set the creation date of the product to the current day.
 Modify your main controller to match the following changes:

 ```php
 Ext.define('Shopware.apps.SwagProduct.controller.Main', {